 Epson has finally made a formal announcement in the U.S. regarding the new line of Stylus Pro printers I

-last month.
+wrote about last month.
 The new printers include the Stylus Pro 4880, 7880 and 9880, which are updated versions of pre-existing large-format printers, and the Stylus Pro 11880, which is an entirely new, 64-inch wide inkjet with a 9-channel printhead to reduce ink waste when moving between matte and photo black papers.

 All of the new printers use an enhanced, ink-repelling printhead designed to reduce clogs, and a new formulation of magenta and light magenta ink,